Zinkelburger/RepertoireBuilder/Readme.md

 ## My thought process

 1. Have the user input the FEN & get the number of times the position has been reached
 2. Query the postgres database for a list of moves.
-Store this somehow, and traverse it
+Store this and traverse it
 3. Has the move been played with 1/1000 frequency (from the starting position)?
 If it has, add it to the tree of nodes.
 4. Repeat this process with every node.
 5. Output the tree as a series of pgn files.
-In order traversal makes the most sense I think.

 ## Licenses
 The LICENSE file contains all of the relevant licenses for the code I used